Vehicle Survival

 Always carry the 15 Critical Item's, they may mean the difference between life and death.
 This is most vital when travelling into harsh remote environments where limited resources will be found near the road side.
 You must plan in advance to stay alive, regardless of the conditions in the environment you get stuck in.
 Remember it is not you carrying the gear, so err on the side of taking it along.

-Chains and a good quality shovel should always be carried.
+Chains and a good quality metal shovel should always be carried.
 Add additional clothing and equipment needed by the average number of passengers you carry.
 This is especially important for sleeping bags and mattresses.
 Pack a reflective vest, marker panel, flares, a large first aid kit, and vehicle repair equipment.
 Extra fuel is also a good idea, if stored properly.
 I also take along a bag of wood shaving and a bag of small kindling to make fire lighting in extremely bad conditions easy.

 Vehicle Survival Resources